geonetwork/core-doc-sources/eng/developer/source/userinterface/widgets/index.rst

 Widgets
 ########

-The GeoNetwork widget framework provides a list of independent pieces of code that let you build a geonetwork user interface.
+The GeoNetwork widget framework provides a list of independent pieces of code that let you build a GeoNetwork user interface.

 Add widget
 **********